FrankVanzeler/Digital-Rock-Analysis-/README.md

 ## License

-## License

-This project is intended for academic and educational purposes.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.
-If the repository is made public, we recommend adding an open-source license, such as the MIT License, to clarify how others may use, modify, and share the code.